Acthar Gel, H.P.

 What should I avoid while using Acthar Gel, H.P.?

 Do not receive a "live" vaccine while using Acthar Gel, H.P..
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+The vaccine may not work as well and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 What other drugs will affect Acthar Gel, H.P.?

-Other drugs may interact with corticotropin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Acthar Gel, H.P., including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.